-We frequently act for and advise liquidators, administrators and trustees in bankruptcy in relation to the full range of legal issues which arise in the course of insolvency administration, including proof of debt adjudications, recovery of unfair preferences, claims against directors, asset sales and issues under the Personal Property Securities Act 2009.
+We frequently act for and advise liquidators, administrators and trustees in bankruptcy in relation to the full range of legal issues which arise in the course of insolvency administration which include proof of debt adjudications, recovery of unfair preferences, claims against directors, asset sales and issues under the Personal Property Securities Act 2009.

-We regularly provide advice to directors of companies facing insolvency or under external administration, including advice in relation to the directors’ personal obligations and exposure to liability.
-MPH regularly acts for company officers in defending claims by liquidators.
+We regularly provide advice to directors of companies facing insolvency or under external administration, including advice in relation to the directors’ personal obligations and exposure to liabilities.
+We also often act for company officers in defending claims by liquidators.

 Areas of expertise include: